AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 A gift card can also be redeemed by the store administrator on customer request when the order is being created in the backend.

 Gift cards also help promotions, as store administrators can manually create the gift card accounts in the backend and send the gift card codes to the specific customer segment.
-Gift cards can serve as a loyalty program targeted at the most active customers who make a lot of purchases from the web store or a specific promotional campaign during the holidays.
+Gift cards can serve as a loyalty program targeted at the most active customers who make numerous purchases from the web store or a specific promotional campaign during the holidays.

 _Term attributes:_

-* _Field: magento software_
+* _Field: commerce software_
 * _Related terms: product types_

 ### gross margin